 But what happens after you get in contact with the virus?
 The HPV enters your skin through a scratch or a break in the skin barrier.
 Then it causes rapid growth of the cells – warts, in other words.
 A wart, however, doesn’t appear overnight.
 Months can pass before the ugly bump rears its ugly head.

 It’s only natural that we wouldn’t want ever to get infected with this virus.
 Unfortunately, this is likely unlikely.
 HPV is highly contagious.
 Most people get exposed to it during their lives through skin-to-skin contact.
 You can get it if you shake hands with a person who has a wart on his hand, or if you’re sharing personal items like towels and razors.

-More importantly, HPV is a sexually transmitted infection (STI) which causes genital warts.
+More importantly, HPV is a sexually transmitted infection (STI) that causes genital warts.
 And it’s amongst the most common STIs.
-The reason is simple – you might be infected without knowing, and it can take months for the symptoms or warts to appear.
+The reason is simple – you might be infected without knowing, and it can take months for the symptoms of warts to appear.
 Meanwhile, you may pass the virus to your partner.
 It’s even possible to have more than one strain of HPV.

 In most cases, the HPV goes away without causing any health issues.
 On rare occasions, the body doesn’t fight it off, and it leads to further problems such as cancer.